 1. A Personalized Coffee Mug

-If your dad enjoys coffee or tea in the morning, a personalized mug can be a simple but meaningful gift.
-You can add a message like “Best Dad Ever” or include his name to make it special.
+If your dad enjoys coffee or tea in the morning, a personalized mug is a simple but deeply meaningful gift.
+You can customize it with phrases like “Best Dad Ever,” his name, or even a short inside joke that only your family understands.

 2. A Memory Jar

 A memory jar is one of the most heartfelt gifts you can give.
-Write small notes with favorite family memories, jokes, or reasons why you appreciate your dad and place them inside a jar.
+It’s simple but very emotional.
+Write small notes about your favorite memories, funny moments, or reasons why you appreciate your dad.

 3. A Comfortable Everyday T-Shirt